 Who is eligible?

-Teaching practicum is an opportunity available to senior psychology majors.
-The faculty instructor reviews applications and selects 20 students to participate
+Teaching Practicum is an opportunity available to senior psychology majors.
+The faculty instructor reviews applications and selects about 12 students to participate